AWS Transit Gateway with Direct Connect Gateway and Site-to-Site (IPSec) VPN Backup

 - DX Gateway announced prefixes: As the number of prefixes per AWS Transit Gateway from AWS to on-premises on a transit virtual interface (via Direct Connect Connect Gateway) is limited to 20, we will announce a single /16 summary route for the VPC prefixes.

-- Site-to-Site (IPSec) VPN over Internet: The backup path via the Site-to-Site (IPSec) VPN tunnels will leverage the Internet and not another Direct Connect connection as transport mechanism.
+- Site-to-Site (IPSec) VPN over Internet or DX Public VIF: The backup path via the Site-to-Site (IPSec) VPN tunnels will either leverage the Internet or a Direct Connect Public Virtual interface connection as transport mechanism.

 - Direct Connect as primary active path: as Direct Connect offers a more consistent network experience than Internet-based connections, this network path is desired to be the primary active path, while the Site-to-Site (IPSec) VPN path should solely serve as the standby backup path.